LIVING LIFE WITH LUPUS

-Autoimmune means your immune system cannot tell the difference between these foreign invaders and your body’s healthy tissues (“auto” means “self”) and creates autoantibody that attack and destroy healthy tissue.
+Autoimmune means your immune system cannot tell the difference between these foreign invaders and your body’s healthy tissues (“auto” means “self”) and creates autoantibody that attacks and destroys healthy tissue.

-These autoantibody cause inflammation, pain, and damage in various parts of the body.
+These autoantibodies cause inflammation, pain, and damage in various parts of the body.
 Lupus can be difficult to diagnose because its signs and symptoms often mimic those of other ailments.
-This can damage many parts of the body such as the Joint, Skin, Kidneys, Heart, Lungs, Blood vessels and Brain.
+This can damage many parts of the body, such as the Joint, Skin, Kidneys, Heart, Lungs, Blood vessels, and Brain.

-Medications, Lupus can be triggered by certain types of anti-seizure medications, blood pressure medications and antibiotics.
+Medications, Lupus can be triggered by certain types of anti-seizure medications, blood pressure medications, and antibiotics.
 People who have drug-induced lupus usually see their symptoms go away when they stop taking the medication.
-Your sex, it affects 10 times as many women as men.
+Your sex affects 10 times as many women as men.
 Age.
-Although lupus affects people of all ages, its most often diagnosed between the ages of 15 and 40.
+Although lupus occurs in people of all ages, it is most commonly diagnosed between 15 and 40.

 No two cases of lupus are exactly alike.
-Signs and symptoms may come on suddenly or develop slowly, may be mild or severe, and may be temporary or permanent.
-Symptoms of lupus vary, but some of the most common symptoms of lupus are: Pain or swelling in joints, Muscle pain, Fever with no known cause, Red rashes, most often on the face, Chest pain when taking a deep breath, Hair loss, Pale or purple fingers or toes, Sensitivity to the sun, Swelling in legs or around eyes, Mouth ulcers, Swollen glands, Feeling very tired.
-Less common symptoms include: Anaemia (a decrease in red blood cells, Headaches, Dizzy spells, Feeling sad, Confusion, Seizures.
+Signs and symptoms may come on suddenly or develop slowly, mild or severe, and may be temporary or permanent.
+Symptoms of lupus vary, but some of the most common symptoms of lupus are Pain or swelling in joints, Muscle pain, Fever with no known cause, Red rashes, most often on the face, Chest pain when taking a deep breath, Hair loss, Pale or purple fingers or toes, Sensitivity to the sun, Swelling in legs or around eyes, Mouth ulcers, Swollen glands, Feeling very tired.
+Less common symptoms include anemia (a decrease in red blood cells, Headaches, Dizzy spells, Feeling sad, Confusion, Seizures.
 Symptoms may come and go.

-The times when a person is having symptoms are called flares, which can range from mild to severe.
+When a person is having symptoms, they are called flares, ranging from mild to severe.
 New symptoms may appear at any time.
 You may need special kinds of doctors to treat the many symptoms of lupus.
-While there’s no cure for lupus, treatments can help control symptoms .
-Your health care team may include: Rheumatologists – doctors who treat arthritis and other diseases that cause swelling in the joints; Clinical immunologists – doctors who treat immune system disorders; Nephrologists – doctors who treat kidney disease; Haematologists – doctors who treat blood disorders; Dermatologists – doctors who treat skin diseases; Neurologists – doctors who treat problems with the nervous system; Cardiologists – doctors who treat heart and blood vessel problems; Endocrinologists – doctors who treat problems related to the glands and hormones; Nurses, Psychologists.
+While there’s no cure for lupus, treatments can help control symptoms.
+Your health care team may include Rheumatologists – doctors who treat arthritis and other diseases that cause swelling in the joints; Clinical immunologists – doctors who treat immune system disorders; Nephrologists – doctors who treat kidney disease; hematologists – doctors who treat blood disorders; Dermatologists – doctors who treat skin diseases; Neurologists – doctors who treat problems with the nervous system; Cardiologists – doctors who treat heart and blood vessel problems; Endocrinologists – doctors who treat problems related to the glands and hormones; Nurses, Psychologists.

 The doctors develop a treatment plan to fit your needs.
 You and your doctor should review the plan often to be sure it is working.
-You should report new symptoms to your doctor right away so that treatment can be changed if needed.
-The goals of the treatment plan are to prevent flares, Treat flares when they occur, Reduce organ damage and other problems.
-Treatments may include drugs to: Reduce swelling and pain, Prevent or reduce flares, Help the immune system, Reduce or prevent damage to joints, Balance the hormones.
-In addition to medications for lupus itself, sometimes other medications are needed for problems related to lupus such as high cholesterol, high blood pressure, or infection.
+You should report new symptoms to your doctor right away so that treatment obtainable changed if needed.
+The treatment plan goals are to prevent flares, Treat flares when they occur, reduce organ damage and other problems.
+Treatments may include drugs to minimize swelling and pain, Prevent or decrease flares, Help the immune system, lessen or avoid damage to joints, Balance the hormones.
+In addition to medications for lupus itself, sometimes other medications are needed for lupus problems, such as high cholesterol, high blood pressure, or infection.

-So, now that you seemed to know what lupus is, how did it changed my life?
+So, now that you seemed to know what lupus is, how did it change my life?

 I go in & out of the hospital.
 Lupus totally changed my life.

-I’m a Mother of three children and love to cook, love to swim, love to work, who loves outdoor and a businesswoman and lives a very active life and a very hands-on mother.
-But everything changed 20 years ago, when little by little for no reasons, I’ve been getting sick; I will wake up several consecutive mornings feeling so tired and getting out of bed was just too impossible.
-Then I will go for check ups and the doctors will find nothing wrong with me…I will have mouth ulcers all over my gums, palate and cheeks for weeks sometimes months that I needed to go to dentist for help.
-I would have severe rashes when I get exposed to sunlight and my fingers and toes will get too painful and can be hardly moved.
+I’m a mother of three children and love to cook, love to swim, love to work, who loves outdoors and a businesswoman and lives a very active life and a very hands-on mother.
+But everything changed 20 years ago, when little by little, for no reason, I’ve been getting sick; I will wake up several consecutive mornings feeling so tired, and getting out of bed was just too impossible.
+Then I will go for checkups, and the doctors will find nothing wrong with me…I will have mouth ulcers all over my gums, palate, and cheeks for weeks, sometimes months, that I needed to go to the dentist for help.
+I would have severe rashes when I get exposed to sunlight, and my fingers and toes will get too painful and can hardly be moved.
 And I needed to stop cooking completely because I’d get sick and feel overly fatigued after I do all the time.
-I will have severe headaches that I require to be hospitalized because I would end up losing control of my gut due to severe pain.
+I will have severe headaches that I require to be hospitalized because I would lose control of my gut due to severe pain.

 Then I got dengue!
-I got high fever, and believed it or not, my fingers and toes were so swollen and turned out to be like “jumbo hot dogs” and they were so stiffed and too painful to move and it was so impossible to bend.
-It was during this time that a lot of test was made and finally, a real diagnosis came out… besides dengue, I was told to have – LUPUS or Systemic lupus erythematous (SLE).
-Everything was explained and it enlightened me up.
+I got a high fever, believed it or not, my fingers and toes were so swollen and turned out to be like “jumbo hot dogs,” and they were so stiffed and too painful to move, and it was so impossible to bend.
+During this time, many tests were made, and finally, a real diagnosis came out… besides dengue, I was told to have – LUPUS or Systemic lupus erythematosus (SLE).
+Everything was explained, and it enlightened me up.

-It is vital that I take an active role in my treatment.
+I must take an active role in my treatment.
 One key to living with lupus is to know about the disease and its impact.
-Being able to spot the warning signs of a flare which help me prevent the flare or make the symptoms less severe.
+Being able to spot the warning signs helps me prevent the flare or make the symptoms less severe.
 Many people with lupus have certain symptoms just before a flare, such as: Feeling more tired, pain, rash, fever, stomach ache, headache, dizziness.
 I should see my doctor often, even when symptoms are not severe.
-These visits will help me and my doctor to look for changes in symptoms to predict and prevent flares.
+These visits will help me and my doctor look for changes in symptoms to predict and prevent flares.
 Change the treatment plan as needed, Detect side effects of treatment.
-Typically, there are times when the disease flares up (relapses) and symptoms become worse for a few weeks, sometimes longer.
+Typically, when the disease flares up (relapses) and symptoms become worse for a few weeks, sometimes longer.
 These relapses tend to alternate with times when symptoms settle down (remission).
 The reason why symptoms flare up or settle down is not yet fully understood.

 It is also important to find ways to cope with the stress of having lupus.
 A good support system can also help.
 A support system may include family, friends.
-I have my parents, brothers and sister and their family, my kids and great friends from the church and my bff.
+I have my parents, brothers and sister and family, kids, great friends from the church, and my BFF.
 Not everyone can accept and understand your situation and can live with you.
-Beware of them because since you will have a lot of ups and downs during “flare up times” they will make your life more miserable and flare you up more.
+Beware of them because since you will have many ups and downs during “flare-up times,” they will make your life more miserable and flare you up more.
 If they don’t believe you are sick, it is hard to get better and be well.
-It is vital that they know and understand what you’re going through.
+They must know and understand what you’re going through.

 Diagnosing lupus is difficult because signs and symptoms vary considerably from person to person.
 Signs and symptoms of lupus may vary over time and overlap with those of many other disorders.
 No one test can diagnose lupus.
 The combination of blood and urine tests, signs and symptoms, and physical examination findings leads to the diagnosis.
 It took me years.